-Befitting its position at the top of the line, the New Yorker sported a long list of standard equipment, including power steering, brakes, and windows, map lights, and a Torqueflite automatic transmission.
-Curiously, an AM radio, whitewall tires and even a heater/defroster were all still considered options, although I would guess that few, if any, were delivered without them.
+Befitting its position at the top of the line, the New Yorker sported a long list of standard equipment, including power steering, power brakes, power windows, map lights, and a Torqueflite automatic transmission.
+Curiously, an AM radio, whitewall tires, and even a heater/defroster were all still considered options, although I would guess that few, if any, were delivered without them.

 Also standard equipment on the New Yorker (optional on lesser Chryslers) was the 4-bbl.
 413 cubic-inch RB (Raised Block) V8, good for 340 gross HP and 480 ft-lb. of torque.
 For an extra $486, one could upgrade to a dual 4-bbl. version of this engine, bumping the gross HP to 380 and torque to a stump-pulling 525 ft-lb.
 Given that the price of this engine represents over 10% of the price of the car, precious few were sold with this option.
 I was unable to open the hood on this article’s featured car, but I would guess it has the more common single-carb setup.

 I have saved the best part for last.
 These vintage Chryslers have hands down the best jet-age style instrument panel, with their “astradome” enclosure surrounding the steering column.
 Combine this with the nifty push-button transmission, you were well on your way to the real-life Jetsons.
-These cars also featured early electroluminescent lighting, and were quite a sight to behold at night, and the photo below demonstrates.
+These cars also featured early electroluminescent lighting and were quite a sight to behold at night, as the photo below demonstrates.